 4-H Achievement Night

 Achievement Night activities offer 4-H members an opportunity to show what they have learned in their 4-H projects.
 By participating in Achievement Night, 4-H members can qualify to present demonstrations at the Missouri State Fair and to participate in the Educational Tour planned by the Achievement Night Committee.
 To qualify to go on the Educational Tour a member must earn a blue ribbon at Achievement Night.
-Please note that for all events, no live animals may be used (sometimes you can substitute a stuffed animal to demonstrate a livestock procedure).
-Below is a description of Achievement Night events:
+Sign-up is in 4honline.
+Check your newsletter for more details.

 Each member will receive a ribbon based on the quality of their participation in each event.
-Top contestants in each event will receive a special rosette ribbon.
+Top participants in each event will receive a special rosette ribbon.
 Those receiving blue ribbons will be invited to participate in the Educational Tour.
 Those giving demonstrations may qualify to give their demonstration at the Missouri State Fair.
 Some events allow winners to advance to state competition.

 Show and Tell

-View more information.
-Public Speaking divisions are Junior (age 8–10), Intermediate (age 11–13), and Senior (age 14 and older).
+View the "Competition categories and rules" webpage for more information.
+Public Speaking divisions are Junior (ages 8–10), Intermediate (ages 11–13) and Senior (ages 14 and older).

-Prepared Speaking: Members can represent Franklin County at the State Public Speaking Contest by presenting a speech at Achievement Night.
+Prepared Speaking: Members can qualify to represent Franklin County at the State Public Speaking Contest by presenting a speech at Achievement Night.
 The three top speakers at Achievement Night will earn that honor.
 Members must prepare and present a speech on the topic of their choice.
-Speeches must be 3–5 minutes for Juniors, 4–6 minutes for Intermediate, and 5–7 minutes in length for Seniors.
+Speeches must be 3–5 minutes for Juniors, 4–6 minutes for Intermediate and 5–7 minutes in length for Seniors.
 No visual aids are allowed.

-Interpretation: A Dramatic or Humorous oral presentation.
-The top 5 performers in each type of interpretation will advance to state.
+Interpretation: A dramatic or humorous oral presentation.
+The Top 5 performers in each type of interpretation will advance to state.

 Special Demonstration Contests

-Missouri Grown Foods Demonstration Contest: Demonstration must use a food product produced by a Missouri company, give background on the company, and provide nutrition and preparation information.
+Missouri-Grown Foods Demonstration Contest: Demonstration must use a food product produced by a Missouri company, give background on the company and provide nutrition and preparation information.
 Three awards will be given in each age category.
 Time limit: 7–10 minutes.
 You can get a copy of the Agri-Missouri Buyers' Guide by calling 1-888-MOBRAND or at www.agrimissouri.com.